ldn-softdev/jtc/User Guide.md

 ### Searching JSON
 Walk-path lexemes enclosed into `<`,`>` braces instruct to perform a _recursive_ search of the value under a selected JSON node.
-I.e., if the search lexeme appears as the first one in the walk-path, then the search will be done from the root, otherwise from the node in JSON where a prior lexeme has finished.
+I.e., if a search lexeme appears as the first one in the walk-path, then the search will be done from the root, otherwise from the node in JSON where a prior lexeme has stopped.

-By default, if no modifying suffixes given, a search lexeme will search _JSON string_ values only (i.e. it won't match _JSON numerical_ or _JSON boolean_ or _JSON null_ values).
-E.g., following search find a match:
+By default (if no one-letter suffix is given), a search lexeme will perform a search of _JSON string_ values only (i.e. it won't match
+_JSON numerical_ or _JSON boolean_ or _JSON null_ values).
+E.g., following search finds a match:
 ```
 bash $ <ab.json jtc -w'<New York>'
 "New York"
 bash $
 ```
-while this one does not (the string value `New York` is found only in the first `Directory` record):
+while this one doesn't (the string value `New York` is found only in the first `Directory` record):
 ```
 bash $ <ab.json jtc -w'[Directory][1:]<New York>'
 bash $
 ```

 #### Searching JSON with RE
-Search lexemes may have various suffixes: an optional single character following the closing bracket.
+Optionally, search lexemes may accept one-letter suffixes: a single character following the lexeme's closing bracket.
-These suffixes alter the meaning of the search, e.g. suffix `R` instruct to perform a regex search among string values (btw, RE in `jtc` are PCRE):
+These suffixes alter the meaning of the search, e.g. suffix `R` instruct to perform a regex search among string values:
 ```
 bash $ <ab.json jtc -w'<^N>R'
 "New York"